-The transition to EVs brings challenges and opportunities associated with the need to manage the projected 28,000 tonnes of EV lithium-ion batteries that will require recycling by 2030.
-To cope effectively with these volumes, vast improvements in the speed, environmental footprint and the market economics of recycling processes will be required, not least as the security of supply of critical materials is becoming an ever-increasing priority for Government.
-To this end ReLiB is developing recycling technologies that will put the UK at the cutting edge of R&D whilst also building the industrial capacity to underpin the transition to EVs.
+The transition to EVs brings challenges and opportunities associated with the need to manage the large growth in EV lithium-ion batteries that require recycling.
+To cope effectively with this growth, vast improvements in the speed, environmental footprint and the market economics of recycling processes will be required, not least as the security of supply of critical materials is becoming an ever-increasing priority for Government.

 The project aims to develop – and scale – the following technologies:

-• Data informed recycling routes based on digital diagnostic tools that can interface seamlessly with battery data passports to assess the batteries key recycling indicators.
+• data-informed recycling routes based on digital diagnostic tools that can interface seamlessly with battery data passports to assess the battery’s key recycling indicators;

 Project innovations